ispc/ispc/docs/ispc_for_gen.rst

 Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz with Intel(R) Gen9 HD Graphics
 (max compute units 24):

-* @time of CPU run:			[16.343] milliseconds
+* @time of CPU run:			[9.285] milliseconds
-* @time of GPU run:			[17.294] milliseconds
+* @time of GPU run:			[10.886] milliseconds
-* @time of serial run:			[562] milliseconds
+* @time of serial run:			[569] milliseconds

-Talking about real-world workloads, usually we demonstrate a good performance on GPU that is on par with CPU.
+Talking about real-world workloads, usually we demonstrate good performance on GPU that is on par with CPU.

 Performance Guide for GPU Programming